Muffins - SconesView Our Alphabetical Recipe Index for Muffins - Scones

 The old pulverized sugar trick...

+THIS RECIPE is now in The Baker's Four Seasons Cookbook, 2015, available on Amazon (in print and Kindle).
 Limoncello. a lemon liqueur, is the dulce de leche, i.e. trending flavour, of 2011 but anything pure, light and as naturally lemony as this deserves to be a classic.
 Limoncello is generally from Sorrento, Italy and is a lovely lemon liqueur you served cold or as I do – in all manner of baking.
 This recipe is not complicated but it is complex in that it has a lemon cupcake, filled with lemon curd (store-bought, jarred or your own – all fine), lemon syrup and a lemon mascarpone (cream cheese is also fine) icing.
-Feel free to omit all but the cupcake bottom (a dusting of confectioners’ sugar is perfect).Makes these regular cupcake size or miniatures are garden party/spring wedding elegant.
+You can omit an element here or there and these are still fabulous cupcakes.

 Two types of bran: wheat bran and oat bran, plus some golden, crunchy wheatgerm make these the healthiest muffins around.
 They are gorgeous, dark, moist, incredibly flavorful 'healthy' muffins, that keep for a week or so, and freeze like a dream.
 The secret is to let the batter rest in the fridge so it will stiffen a bit and the bran will moisten thoroughly.
 You should see some nice tops on these.
 These don't use bran cereal - they use real bran.
 All the ingredients - buttermilk, honey, touch of spice, touch of orange zest creates a bran muffin symphony.
 You can also change the dried fruits around.